 What Changed and Why

 The turnaround traces back to tort reform legislation passed in 2022 and 2023.
-Florida once accounted for more than 72% of the nation's homeowners claim-related litigation despite representing only 10% of U.S. homeowners claims.
+Florida once accounted for about 73% of the nation's homeowners insurance lawsuits despite representing only 11% of claims, per the Florida Office of Insurance Regulation.
 That imbalance drove insurers out of the state and pushed premiums to crisis levels.
 The reforms eliminated one-way attorney fees and abusive assignment-of-benefits practices, and the results are now showing up in the data.

-Property-claim litigation filings fell 23% from 2023 to 2024, and filings in the first half of 2025 were down another 25% compared with the same period in 2024.
+Property-claim litigation filings fell sharply through 2024 and 2025.
 When litigation drops, insurer losses stabilize, reinsurance costs follow, and carriers start competing for business again rather than fleeing the state.

-Since the reforms, 17 new insurers have entered Florida's market, and the Office of Insurance Regulation reported that 27 companies had filed for rate decreases while 41 had requested no change or a 0% increase since January 2024.
+Since the reforms, 17 new insurers have entered Florida's market, and the Office of Insurance Regulation reports that a large share of companies have filed for rate decreases or no increase since January 2024.

 The Numbers Sellers Need to Know